Minnesota Master Naturalist Volunteer Course

 Volunteers complete a 40-hour course studying natural history, environmental interpretation, and conservation stewardship, as well as a final capstone project.

-This summer Saint John's Arboretum will offer the 'Prairie and Potholes' Master Naturalist class.
-The Arboretum offers an ideal place for studying prairies
+This summer Saint John's Outdoor University will offer the 'Prairie and Potholes' Master Naturalist class.
+The Abbey Arboretum offers an ideal place for studying prairies

 with over 50 acres of restored prairie on site.